 The Med School Insiders blog is filled with resources to help you optimize your study strategies, time management, and habits, as well as guides for each element of the medical school application process, including your GPA.

 In order to strengthen an application with a weak GPA, we first have to understand why medical schools care so much about your GPA.
 It comes down to one thing: can you handle the rigors of medical school?

-At Med School Insiders, our team’s combined dozens of years experience on medical school admissions committees and advising students have made us intimately familiar with the ins and outs of the medical school application process.
-Medical schools are particularly interested in your science GPA and MCAT to judge whether or not you can keep up with the demands of medical school.
+Medical schools are particularly interested in your science GPA and MCAT score.
+This helps admissions committees judge whether or not you can keep up with the demands of medical school.
 The material isn’t particularly challenging, but the quantity and rate at which you learn is unprecedented.
 As they say, learning in medical school is like drinking from a fire hydrant.

 But let’s say you’ve already taken the MCAT and your score isn’t where you want it to be.
 Here are the next steps.

 1 | Decide if You Need to Retake Courses

 If you have a D or F in any of your prerequisite courses, including biology, chemistry, physics, math, English, biochemistry, psychology, sociology, etc., you need to retake the course.
 Simple.

 Learn from your mistakes the first time around and crush it on the second go.
 It’s imperative that you master this material, and not only for the MCAT, but because schools will also require, at minimum, a passing grade to count the prerequisite as fulfilled.